 - United Methodist Church

-The council meets about six times annually.
-The venue rotates between the members communities.
-Twice a year STL Bergen organizes a public dialog meeting.
-The meetings center around a topic related to dialog or religion, typically combining lectures and debate.
-They feature anything from academic lecturers, to grasroots activists and representatives from the religious communities.
+The council meets about six times annually, with the various member organizations hosing the meetings.
+STL Bergen also hosts public dialog meetings, typically combining lectures and dialogue.
+Topics range from political faith policy and religion in schools to gender equality and hate against religious minorities.
 The inaugural meeting in October 2014 gathered 170 people—the largest inter-religious dialog gathering in Norwegian history.